Why Countries also Concerns about Chinese-owned apps: TikTok

 Bottom line

-The countries that concerns surrounding Chinese-owned apps like TikTok are multi-faceted, encompassing data privacy, national security, and economic considerations.
+Concerns about Chinese-owned apps like TikTok are multifaceted, covering data privacy, national security, and economic considerations.
 While some countries have opted for bans or restrictions, others are focusing on tightening regulations.
 And oversight to address these concerns.

 As the digital landscape continues to evolve, governments and regulators need to collaborate with tech companies.
-To ensure that user data is protected, and national security is maintained.
 The global response to TikTok and other Chinese-owned apps underscores the broader issues.
 Its surrounding data privacy, national security, and global competition in the tech industry.